amarasovic/amarasovic.github.io/contact/index.md

 <details>
 <summary markdown="span"><b>Can I be your TA?</b> [Click to expand!]</summary>

 Please apply here: https://ta.cs.utah.edu/.
-Sending an email is not needed because I get all the information I need in the portal, so I don't answer such emails.
+I typically do not respond to email updates seeking TA-ship or asking me to review your application because I have all necessary information on our portal.
+Please do not come to my office asking for TA-ship.
+Appreciate your understanding.

 </details>
 <br/>

-<details><summary markdown="span"><b>You are a student at the University of Utah interested in a collaboration/mentoring</b> [Click to expand!]</summary>
+<details><summary markdown="span"><b>You are a student at the University of Utah interested in a collaboration/mentoring/independent study/etc</b> [Click to expand!]</summary>

 <details>
 <summary markdown="span" style="color:orange"><b>Prerequisites</b> [Click to expand!]</summary>

-**Undergraduate students**

-* You must be proficient in python.
-* You completed or are enrolled in at least one of the following courses: CS 5340 (Natural Language Processing), CS 5353 (Deep Learning), or CS 5966 (Local Explanations for Deep Learning Models).

-**MS students**

-* I am NOT taking MS students in the first semester of their masters.
-* You must be proficient in python.
+I work with a small group of PhD, MS, and BS students at any given moment, and I meet with everyone individually weekly.
+Thus, each semester I typically welcome at most 1-2 new MS/BS students, and sometimes none at all.
+Typically, the students I select to join my lab are those with whom I've already established rapport; for example, students that have taken a course I thought, attended lectures and asked insightful questions, and completed a solid project that showcased their potential for research.
+This means I never work with MS students in the first semester of their masters.

+I teach:
-* You completed at least one of the following courses: CS 6340 (Natural Language Processing), CS 6353 (Deep Learning), CS 6957 (NLP with Deep Learning), or CS 6966 (Local Explanations for Deep Learning Models).
+* CS 6340/5340 (Natural Language Processing)
+* CS 6966 (Local Explanations for Deep Learning Models)

 </details>
 <br/>